Brass: Corrosion-resistant brass for harsh environments

-Dezincification-resistant (DZR or DR) brasses, sometimes referred to as CR (corrosion resistant) brasses, are used where there is a large corrosion risk and where normal brasses do not meet the requirements.
-Applications with high water temperatures, chlorides present or deviating water qualities (soft water) play a role.
-DZR-brass is used in water boiler systems.
+Dezincification-resistant (DZR or DR) brasses, sometimes referred to as CR (corrosion resistant) brasses, are used where the risk of corrosion is large and where normal brasses do not meet the requirements.
+Applications with high water temperatures, chlorides present, or deviating water qualities (soft water) play a role.
+For example, DZR-brass is used in water boiler systems.
 This brass alloy must be produced with great care, with special attention placed on a balanced composition and proper production temperatures and parameters to avoid long-term failures.

-An example of DZR brass is the C352 brass, with about 30% zinc, 61–63% copper, 1.7–2.8% lead, and 0.02–0.15% arsenic.
-The lead and arsenic significantly suppress the zinc loss.
+An example of DZR brass is C352 brass, with about 30% zinc, 61–63% copper, 1.7–2.8% lead, and 0.02–0.15% arsenic.
+The lead and arsenic significantly suppress zinc loss.

 "Red brasses", a family of alloys with high copper proportion and generally less than 15% zinc, are more resistant to zinc loss.
-One of the metals called "red brass" is 85% copper, 5% tin, 5% lead, and 5% zinc.
-Copper alloy C23000, which is also known as "red brass", contains 84–86% copper, 0.05% each iron and lead, with the balance being zinc.
+One of the metals called red brass is 85% copper, 5% tin, 5% lead, and 5% zinc.
+Copper alloy C23000, which is also known as red brass, contains 84–86% copper and 0.05% each iron and lead, with the balance being zinc.

 Another such material is gunmetal, from the family of red brasses.
 Gunmetal alloys contain roughly 88% copper, 8–10% tin, and 2–4% zinc.
 Lead can be added for ease of machining or for bearing alloys.

-"Naval brass", for use in seawater, contains 40% zinc but also 1% tin.
-The tin addition suppresses zinc-leaching.
+"Naval brass", for use in seawater, contains 40% zinc, but also 1% tin.
+The tin addition suppresses zinc leaching.

 The NSF International requires brasses with more than 15% zinc, used in piping and plumbing fittings, to be dezincification-resistant.